Danieliuslog/Energy-independence/README.md

 # Lithuania's Energy Independence Possibility

 ## This analysis was done by a group of ISM sutdents including myself to assess Lithuania's position and capability of becoming energy independent, primarily from wind energy.
+The main programming languages used were Python and SQL.
 The project focuses on various topics:

 ## 1) Lithuania's current energy mix
 ## 2) Energy consumption and projections